b310-digital/mindwendel/README.md

 ![Workflow Status Badge](https://github.com/mindwendel/mindwendel/workflows/ci_cd/badge.svg)

-Grab your post-its.
+Create a challenge.
 Ready?
 Brainstorm. mindwendel helps you to easily brainstorm and upvote ideas and thoughts within your team.
 Built from scratch with [Phoenix](https://www.phoenixframework.org).

+## Features
+- Anonymously invite people to your brainstorming - no registration needed.
+Usernames are optional.
+- Easily create and upvote ideas, with live updates from your companions.
+- Preview of links to ease URL sharing

 ![](docs/screenshot.png)
 ![](docs/screenshot2.png)